Clinical Microbiology Short Essay Question And Answers

 • They burrow through the mucous membrane of the small intestine

-• They reach lungs and enlarge
+• They reach the lungs and enlarge

 • They break through the capillary wall and reach alveoli

-• The larvae reach the bronchi, then the trachea and are swallowed after reaching the pharynx
+• The larvae reach the bronchi, then the trachea, and are swallowed after reaching the pharynx

 • Here another molting occurs and the larvae grow into an adult worm